-- 155. The eastern access road from Hiltaba Village to the mine site must be established in accordance with the alignment shown on SEIS Figure A6.2 (refer SEIS Appendix A5). - 156.
-The proponent must comply with the relevant DTEI standards for the eastern access road from Hiltaba Village to the mine site, with all costs being the responsibility of the proponent.
+- 155. The eastern access road from Hiltaba Village to the mine security access gate must be established in accordance with the alignment shown on SEIS Figure A6.2 (refer SEIS Appendix A5). - 156.
+The proponent must comply with the relevant DTEI standards for the eastern access road from Hiltaba Village to the mine security access gate, with all costs being the responsibility of the proponent.